 It makes sense then that Facebook is going to have the best opportunity for organic engagement.

-Sprout points out that Facebook’s algorithm changes over the last couple of years have emphasized friends, family, and meaningful connection.
+Facebook’s algorithm changes over the last couple of years have emphasized friends, family, and meaningful connections.
 Thus, content that drives genuine engagement is going to be your best bet.

 - The best time to post on Facebook is between 11 a.m. and 4 p.m.